jantolenaar/kiezellisp/readme.md

 **Kiezellisp** is a lisp compiler/interpreter running on .NET and using the Dynamic Language Runtime (DLR).

-## Some features in alphabetic order:
+## Some features in alphabetical order:

-+   Amazing startup time of 170 ms on a Intel i7-4790
++   A fast startup time of 0.2s on a Intel i7-4790
 +   Big numbers
 +   Futures
 +   Generic functions